tronprotocol/sun-network/documentation/docs/guide/README.md

 ### 1. Sun-network Project

-Sun Network Plan is an expansion plan for TRON main network ecosystem, including smart contract application oriented side-chain(DAppChain), cross-chain communication and other expansion projects.
+SUN Network Plan is an expansion plan for TRON main network ecosystem, including smart contract application oriented side-chain(DAppChain), cross-chain communication and other expansion projects.
 DAppChain is a side-chain project of TRON, which focuses on providing unlimited capacity expansion for the whole network.
 DAppChain is also designed to provide a low cost system for user and help DApp to operate safely and efficiently on TRON.

 ### 2. DAppChain Features